Non-planar extensions of subdivisions of planar graphs

 We may therefore assume that $P_1,P_2$ is a free $S$-cross in $H$ on some peripheral cycle $\eta(C)$ of $S$, where $C$ is a peripheral cycle in $G$.
 Let $U$ be the set of feet of this cross, and let $B=V(C)$.
 We define a bipartite graph $J$ with bipartition $(U,B)$ by saying that $u\in U$ is adjacent to $b\in B$ if some subpath of $\eta(C)$ has ends $u$ and $\eta(b)$ and includes no vertex of $U\cup \eta(B)$ in its interior.
 Since $C$ has at least four vertices and $P_1,P_2$ is a free cross, Hall's theorem implies that $J$ has a complete matching from $U$ to $B$.
 Let $U$ be matched into $\{u_1,u_2,v_1,v_2\}$, where $u_1,u_2,v_1,v_2$ occur on $C$ in the order listed.
 Then $G+u_1v_1+u_2v_2$ satisfies (ii), as desired.~

 \newsection{appl}AN APPLICATION

 By the \dfn{cube} we mean the graph of the $1$-skeleton of the $3$-dimensional cube.
 As an application of the results of this paper we examine non-planar graphs that have a subgraph isomorphic to a subdivision of the cube.
 Other applications appeared in [\cite{DinOpoThoVerlarge}, \cite{ThoThoTutte}].
 Let $W$ denote the graph obtained from the cube by adding an edge joining two vertices at distance three, and let $V_8$ be the graph obtained from a cycle of length eight by adding edges joining every pair of diagonally opposite vertices.
 See Figure~\reffig{twographs}.
-The following result is a relative of [\cite{Kelcfc}].

 \goodbreak\midinsert

 \centerline{ \quad\quad }

 \centerline{\bf Figure~\newfig{twographs}.~~The graphs $W$ and $V_8$.}